 - Be majoring in a field of study which requires the proposed internship/employment.

-OIS can authorize CPT if it can be clearly documented that the proposed employment is directly related to the major and meets one of the two conditions below:
+OIS can authorize CPT if it can be clearly documented that the proposed employment is directly related to the major and meets one of the the conditions below:

 - The training employment is required of all degree candidates in the program and is necessary for the awarding of the degree.

 - Included in this category is employment in a required internship or practicum, or research/field studies directly related to a thesis or dissertation.

 - This requirement must be formally documented in school publications/course catalog.

 - The training is required and necessary for research/fieldwork directly related to your thesis or dissertation.

 - For master’s and PhD level students only.
 Must be clearly detailed and documented by your graduate program director or faculty advisor.

 - The training employment will result in the awarding of academic credit.